Lekhansh/datasciencecoursera/README.md

 ## Tidy data set

-The dataset prepared in step 10 conforms to the priciples of tidy data as described as widely agreed upon in the research community (for example see: Hadley Wickham's paper on Tidy data at: https://vita.had.co.nz/papers/tidy-data.pdf - automatic!).
+The dataset prepared in step 10 conforms to the priciples of tidy data as described as widely agreed upon in the research community (for example see: Hadley Wickham's paper on Tidy data at: https://vita.had.co.nz/papers/tidy-data.pdf).
 The specific characteristics are:

 1. Each column is a variable.